-This document is the Safeguarding and Child Protection Policy for our Lady & St Hubert's Catholic Primary and any extended services that it provides.
+This document is the Safeguarding and Child Protection Policy for Our Lady & St. Hubert's Catholic Primary School. and any extended services that it provides.

 This policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply/visiting staff working in the school.
-It will be reviewed annually by the Governing Body, and is in line with the expectations of Ofsted/ISI which inspects safeguarding arrangements as part of the school's Leadership and Management and the requirements of the (Local) Safeguarding Children Board (LSCB).
+It will be reviewed annually by the Governing Body, and is in line with the expectations of Ofsted/ISI which inspects safeguarding arrangements as part of the school's Leadership and Management and the requirements of the (Local) Safeguarding Partnership.

-The principles embedded in this policy link into other policies and ethos relating to: Health and Safety, PSHE, Relationship and Sex Education, Anti-bullying, Equality, Special Educational Needs, Confidentiality, Attendance, Substance Misuse (including drugs and alcohol), Racism and Homophobia, Educational visits, Esafety, Anti-extremism, Anti-radicalisation, Catholic ethos, values and ethos statement, mission statement and aims, School Security etc.
+The principles embedded in this policy link into other policies relating to: Health and Safety, PSHE, Sex and Relationship Education, Anti-bullying, Equal Opportunities, Special Educational Needs, Confidentiality, Attendance, Substance Misuse (including drugs and alcohol), Racism and Homophobia, Educational visits, E- safety, Anti-extremism, School Security etc.